Kelly the Kitchen Kop

 CLICK HERE!

-The information found here has not been approved by the FDA and is not intended to diagnose, treat, cure, or prevent any disease.
+The information found here and any products mentioned have not been approved by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
 This site and/or my social media sites have Amazon or other affiliate links that pay a small commission if you click on them to make a purchase, and as an amazon associate I earn from qualifying purchases.
 These may include posts with an endorsement, recommendation, testimonial and/or link to any products or services from this blog or social media posts, as well as other paid sponsor links, but there is no additional cost to you.
 Note: Displayed ads do not constitute endorsement or recommendation by KellytheKitchenKop.com or Christianity101Blog.com.
-By accessing or using this website, you agree to abide by the info found on my Affiliate Disclosures, Disclaimers, Privacy Policy, Terms and Conditions page.
+By accessing or using this website, you agree to abide by the information found on my Affiliate Disclosures, Disclaimers, Privacy Policy, Terms and Conditions page.
+You also are agreeing to do your own research and use the information here only as a beginning point for ideas to discuss with your doctor.
+I am not a health professional and not responsible for how you use the information found here--always discuss any health concerns with your doctor.

 Copyright information: All material found on this site is copyright protected and may not be copied or used without permission.